Fees increase: Private schools refuse to follow SHC ruling

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The private schools have refused to abide by a Sindh High Court (SHC) ruling not to increase the monthly tuition fees, sources within the education department informed the Geo News on Thursday.
+KARACHI: Private schools have refused to abide by a Sindh High Court (SHC) ruling not to increase monthly tuition fees, sources within the education department informed Geo News on Thursday.

+The SHC, earlier, ruled against private schools and barred them from increasing tuition fees by over five percent.

-KARACHI: The private schools have refused to abide by a Sindh High Court (SHC) ruling not to increase the monthly tuition fees, sources within the education department informed the Geo News on Thursday.
+KARACHI: Private schools have refused to abide by a Sindh High Court (SHC) ruling not to increase monthly tuition fees, sources within the education department informed Geo News on Thursday.

+The SHC, earlier, ruled against private schools and barred them from increasing tuition fees by over five percent.

 Comments